Ken Morton, Sr. – Morton Golf CEO, PGA Master Professional

 Terry has spent thirty years quietly becoming the leader of all aspects of Morton Golf.
 He is happily married to his wife Karen, and has two lovely daughters, Mary and Jenny.

-Ken Morton, Jr. – Director of Retail and Marketing, Author, AGM Member
+Ken Morton, Jr. – VP Retail and Marketing, Author, AGM Certified Retail Merchandiser, Chairman of the Board for NGBA

 He spent seven plus years as a member of the Rocklin Fire Department as a volunteer firefighter and has coached over two dozen youth soccer and baseball teams.
-His Golf & Guitars Music Festival has raised over a million dollars for disadvantaged children’s and disabled charities and in his spare time, he has written for several country music publications including Nashville Scene, Country Weekly, Engine145.com, the9513.com, AmericanNoise.com, SavingCountryMusic.com and ThatNashvilleSound.com.
+He’s an award-winning photographer and an aspiring songwriter.
+His Golf & Guitars Music Festival has raised over a million dollars for disadvantaged children’s and disabled charities – as well as granted over 200 college scholarships.
+In his spare time, he writes for several country music publications including Nashville Scene, Country Weekly, Engine145.com, the9513.com, AmericanNoise.com, SavingCountryMusic.com and ThatNashvilleSound.com.

 Tom Morton – Director of Coaching & Development, PGA Master Professional